washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 //Payload is a custom struct contain the data you want to pass on type Payload struct {
     ID string
 }
 ```

-First, we need an unexported type `payloadKey` as an unique identifier, which won't be overwrite by other code or packages like an ordinary metadata name.
+First, we need an unexported type `payloadKey` as an unique identifier, which won't be overwrite by other code or packages like the `REST` header name.

 ```
 //newContext will create a new go `context` with the payload func newContext(ctx context.Context, payload *Payload) context.Context {
     return context.WithValue(ctx, payloadKey, payload)
 }
 ```